fetchai/agents-aea/docs/quickstart.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mwkAUh-_uxA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This example will take you through the simplest AEA in order to make you familiar with the framework.
+This example will take you through the simplest AEA in order to make you familiar with the framework basics.

 ## System Requirements